briantward/ocp-libvirt-ipi-role/README.md

 ### Custom RAM and CPU in OpenShift VMs (and custom size in Worker nodes)

-We already review that we could need to change the default disk size (only 16GB) reserved for our OpenShift nodes created by libvirt IPI.
-Masters can only be changed fixing the size in code.
-For workers a variable can be added in the manifests, so first we have to create the manifests (`openshift-installer create manifests --dir <installation dir>`) and then modify the `openshift/99_openshift-cluster-api_worker-machineset-0.yaml` file, adding the `volumeSize` with the disk size in bytes
+A variable can be added in the manifests, so first we have to create the manifests (`openshift-installer create manifests --dir <installation dir>`) and then modify the `openshift/99_openshift-cluster-api_worker-machineset-0.yaml` and `openshift/99_openshift-cluster-api_master*` files, adding the `volumeSize` with the disk size in bytes.

 ```